fra-yer/Earthquake-Monitor/README.md

 ## Timestamps
 The sensor reports the time of the latest event in several forms, for maximum compatibility and flexibility.
-These include the raw timestamps as reported by the EMSC feed (both as local time and UTC time), and timestamps in a more user-friendly formatted way.
+These include the raw timestamps as reported by the EMSC feed, both as local time and UTC time.
+In addition, it provides the timestamps in the format chosen in the configuration.
 In particular, the timestamps are as follows:

-- `time` - gives the time of the actual event, formatted in a user-friendly way
+- `time` - gives the time of the actual event, as a string in the user-selected format
 - `time_utc` - as above, but for the time in UTC
-- `lastupdate` - gives the time of the last update of the latest event, in a user-friendly way
+- `lastupdate` - gives the time of the last update of the latest event, as a string in the user-selected format
 - `lastupdate_utc` - as above, but for the time in UTC
 - `time_raw` - original timestamp of the actual event
 - `time_utc_raw` - as above, but for the time in UTC